Azure/packer-azure/README.md

 You must have an Azure subscription to begin using Azure. http://azure.microsoft.com

 The Packer-Azure plugin is still in development and the current version can be launched on windows workstations only.
-Additionally the current state allows creation of custom images of Microsoft Azure supported Linux distributions such as Ubuntu, CentOS, Suse.

 The bin directory contains example configurations for Packer-Azure.